nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 - Arduino core support for STM32 based boards.
 https://github.com/stm32duino/Arduino_Core_STM32
 When you update the core library, ___you will need to library modify again.___
+___Note for Core version___
+This project cannot be built with core version 2.3 or higher.
+STM plans to fix this in version 2.6.

 - Arduino library to support Ethernet for STM32 based board.
 https://github.com/stm32duino/STM32Ethernet